cunger/escape-velocity/content/blog/ada-for-the-curious.md

 end loop;
 ```

+Most importantly, arrays are memory-safe.
+The index type and range is part of the array, and both compiler and runtie check that all reads and writesare within the bounds of the array.

 ## Separation of concerns

 Like separating header and implementation in C, Ada separates packages into a specification (`.ads`) and a body (`.adb`),